toddbranch/ECE382/notes/L1/index.md

         - Lockers
         - Lab Cleanliness
     - Lab Notebooks
-        - From ECE281, you nkow the standard - grading will be less forgiving in this course
+        - From ECE281, you know the standard - grading will be less forgiving in this course
         - "Securely Affixed" - tape all around, glue
         - "Hit by a Bus" standard
     - Late Policy
-    - Course Text
+    - Course Text (optional!)
 - Instructor policies:
     - Go over teaching schedule
     - Encouraged to bring computer to class - if you'll do useful work with it
 - Skills Review!
-    - Due L3?
+    - Due L3

 ## Structure of a Computer
 Let's start with some perspective.
 What are the key components of a computer?